 - Alert SLFCU immediately if fraud is suspected.
 If fraudulent charges appear, contact SLFCU to cancel your current card before more transactions come through.
 Under federal law and other applicable rules, you are generally not responsible for unauthorized debits or charges to credit or debit card accounts, as long as they are reported within 60 days of the fraudulent activity.

 - Follow up and maintain records.
 If you contact SLFCU or any other company regarding fraud, write down the dates on which calls are made and keep this information in a file.
-If you send a secure message through CU@home, be sure to keep a copy for your own records.
+If you send a secure message through online banking, be sure to keep a copy for your own records.

 - Avoid scams that ask for personal information by email or phone.
 A common scheme, known as “phishing,” involves a scammer contacting a consumer by email or phone and asking to verify account information.
 SLFCU will never ask for account information through email.
 If you receive this type of email, please alert SLFCU.
 If you receive this type of phone call, ask for a call back number, hang up, and call SLFCU back directly.
 If it was a legitimate phone call, we will be able to connect you to the party who called you.